mattbasta/redoc/docs/config.md

 Shows only required fields in request samples.

-### pathInMiddlePanel

-Shows the path link and HTTP verb in the middle panel instead of the right panel.

 ### payloadSampleIdx

 If set, the payload sample is inserted at the specified index.
 If there are `N` payload samples and the value configured here is bigger than `N`, the payload sample is inserted last.
 Indexes start from 0.